sdx0112/Chinese-Topic-Modelling/README.md

 # Conclusion

-In this work, I have experimented LLMs such as `GPT-4` and `ChatGLM2-6B` to classify topics of long meeting notes with different improvement approaches including few-shot learning and P-tuning.
-The result shows that `GPT-4` has better performance.
-However, there are two crucial issues:
+In this work, I conducted experiments using LLMs, specifically `GPT-4` and `ChatGLM2-6B` to classify topics in lengthy meeting notes.
+ I explored different improvement approaches, including few-shot learning and P-tuning.
+The results indicate that `GPT-4` outperformed other models in terms of performance.
+However, two critical issues were identified:
-- Scalability issue because of the quota limitation of OpenAI API.
+- Scalability issue: The quota limitation of the OpenAI API posed a challenge for scaling up the experiments.
-- Data privacy issue.
+- Data privacy issue: The sensitivity of the meeting note data prevented the use of certain methods that require sending data to external APIs.

-P-tuning of `ChatGLM2-6B` on the small sample set shows great improvement, and the model can be deployed locally.
-So it will have widely promising applications.
+P-tuning of `ChatGLM2-6B` on a small sample set demonstrated significant improvement, and the model can be deployed locally.
+This approach holds great promise for various applications.

-For topic extraction, LDA, summarizer and LLMs are tested and compared.
-The comparison shows LLM such as `GPT-4` produces the best result.
+For topic extraction, I compared LDA, summarizer and LLMs.
+The comparative analysis revealed that LLMs, especially `GPT-4`, produced the most favorable results for topic extraction.

 # Dependencies